 [<keyspace> <tablename ...>]- triggers the immediate removal of data from node(s) that “lose” part of their token range due to a range movement operation (node addition or node replacement).

-- An optional keyspace and column family (table) can be specified.
+An optional keyspace and column family (table) can be specified to restrict the cleanup action.

-- If no keyspace was specified, it will perform cleanup keys in all keyspaces
+If no keyspace is specified, it will perform cleanup in all keyspaces

 nodetool -h <host name> cleanup <keyspace>